kamilkisiela/graphql-inspector/website/docs/products/github.md

   intercept: '<url>'
   # Merge Pull Request's branch with the target branch to get the schema (disabled by default)
   experimental_merge: false
+  # Label to mark Pull Request introducing breaking changes as safe and expected ('approved-breaking-change' by default)
+  approveLabel: 'approved-breaking-change'

 # Notifications (disabled by default)
 notifications: